ccns/CCNS-Radio/README.md

 CCNS Radio
 ===

-A radio system that accept song request by youtube url and play on the server side web ui.
+A nodejs based radio system that accept song request by youtube url and play on the server side web ui.
 Support discord chatbot control.

 Installation
 ---